-See your GP if you notice blood in your urine.
-This doesn't always mean you have glomerulonephritis, but the cause should be investigated.
+See a GP if you notice blood in your urine.
+This does not always mean you have glomerulonephritis, but the cause should be investigated.

-If your GP suspects glomerulonephritis, they'll usually arrange:
+If the GP suspects glomerulonephritis, they'll usually arrange:

-- a urine test – to check for blood or protein in your urine, either by dipping special strips into a sample of your urine or sending the sample to a laboratory for further testing
+- a urine test – to check for blood or protein in your pee

-If glomerulonephritis is confirmed, further blood tests may be needed to help determine the cause.
+If you do have glomerulonephritis, further blood tests may be needed to help find out the cause.

-If your kidney problem needs to be investigated further, it may be recommended that you have:
+If your kidney problem needs to be investigated further, other tests may be recommended, including: